-Review your credit report prior to applying for credit or financing.
+Tip: Review your credit report before applying for credit or financing.
 Use a free credit monitoring service to check your score.

 If payday is the only day you review your checking account balance, then you’ll have a harder time understanding spending habits and control your money.
 Use a personal financial management or budgeting tool to help you monitor your spending.

-Review your accounts frequently, get app notifications, set up text alerts to get up-to-date transactions.
-Apps like Truebull keeps you up-to-date on withdrawals and deposits across all your accounts with different financial institutions and credit card companies.
+Tip: Review your accounts frequently, get app notifications, set up text alerts to get up-to-date transactions.
+Apps like Truebill keep you up-to-date on withdrawals and deposits across all your accounts with different financial institutions and credit card companies.
 Want more?
 You can upgrade the service and get bill negotiation services too.

 Direct deposit makes it easier for you to access your money on payday.
 If you’re worried about bank glitches, imagine how long it takes to get a replacement paycheck for the one you lost.
 Waiting to get a physical paycheck means you’ll find yourself driving to the bank, waiting in line, and in some cases waiting a couple of days before it clears.

-Set a direct deposit with your employer and make your life easier.
+Tip: Set a direct deposit with your employer and make your life easier.
 Increasingly many credit unions and neo-banks offer early paydays too.
-You can get your paycheck 2 days earlier which can help you improve your cash flow.
-Other alternatives include Earnin’s payday advance and you pay what you think is fair.
+You can get your paycheck 2 days earlier, which can help you improve your cash flow.

 While waiting in line at the cashier, I’ve heard people say, “I don’t understand.
 I had enough money.
 What do you mean it didn’t go through?”
-Check your available balance before you start swiping your debit card.
+So, it’s important to break that habit of not checking your available balance before using the card.

 ATM fees can add up.
 In 2018, big banks made $6.4 billion in ATM surcharge fees and overdraft fees.
 How many fees have you paid because you withdrew money out-of-network and paid an ATM surcharge fee?
-I had a friend who checked his bank statement and realized he paid $390 in ATM surcharges in one year.
-That means he visited an out-of-network ATM 7 times a week.
+A friend checked his bank statement and realized he paid $390 in ATM surcharges in one year.
+That meant he visited an out-of-network ATM 7 times a week.

-Plan ahead by withdrawing the amount of cash you need for the week.
+Tip: Plan by withdrawing the amount of cash you need for the week.
 Find surcharge-free ATMs through your banking app.
 What more options?
-Consider having another account with a credit union offering a network of tens of thousands of CO-OP ATMs.
-Or consider neo-bank Chime that offers access to over 38,000 surcharge-free ATMs plus an early pay da too.
+Consider having another account with a credit union offering a network of thousands of CO-OP ATMs.
+Or find a neo-bank that offers a similar benefit.

 You might feel in control by writing checks.
 However, if you wait the last minute to send a check, you risk the chance of late payment and get hit with a fee.
 With online bill pay features, you can access many of your billing statements.
 This makes it easy to schedule your payments ahead of time and have a check or electronic transfer done on the date you specified.